alex/what-happens-when/README.md

 # From Typing “https://www.google.com" to Displaying the Web Page: How does it work?
-The overview.
+The overview...

 <p>A lot happen when you type “https://www.google.com" in your browser and hit the “Enter” button, there are series of processes behind the scenes that retrieves and display the desired web page (google).